Taiko2k/Tauon/docs/guide.md

 Note: The 'sync' function is experimental and unreliable.
 Pausing or stopping the player while in this mode will cause the stream to fail and/or generate other unexpected behavior

-Tip: Higher bitrates may help reduce latency. lower bitrates will conserve bandwith at cost of audio quality.
+Tip: Higher bitrates may help reduce latency. lower bitrates will conserve bandwidth at cost of audio quality.

 ### Transcoding albums